bluerogue251/DBSubsetter/README.md

 ## Resource consumption

-Memory usage will be proportional to the sum of:
+Memory usage in the worst case will be proportional to the sum of:

 * The size of all primary keys in the target database.
 (But depending on your schema structure, you may be able to use the `--skipPkStore` option to configure DBSubsetter to use just a small fraction of that amount.)
-* The size of the outstanding queue of rows needing to be inserted into the target database.
-  This is configurable with the `--preTargetBufferSize` option.
-* The in-memory size of your largest single query result multiplied by (`--originDbParallelism` + `--targetDbParallelism`)
+* The size of your largest single query result multiplied by (`--originDbParallelism` + `--targetDbParallelism` + `--preTargetBufferSize`)

 Disk usage (in tempfiles) will be proportional to the size of all foreign keys in the target database.